 By KBB.com Editors

-Taken intact from Nissan, the adjustable tie-down system employs five special "C" cross-section rails mounted in the bed.
-Removable utility cleats slide into the channels, providing a wide range of attachment points for securing cargo.
-It's great for securing virtually anything, although state laws will (typically) prevent you from securing a live passenger via a tie-down system.
+The adjustable tie-down system employs five special "C" cross-section rails mounted in the bed and removable utility cleats that slide into the channels, providing a wide range of attachment points for securing cargo.

-Both 2011 Suzuki Equator Extended Cab and Crew Cab models feature flip-up rear seats, a fold-flat front passenger seat and removable storage boxes located beneath the rear seats.
+Both 2012 Suzuki Equator Extended Cab and Crew Cab models feature flip-up rear seats, a fold-flat front passenger seat and removable storage boxes located beneath the rear seats.
 Beyond that, the base Extended Cab is appropriately spartan.
-Opt for the Premium, Sport or RMZ-4 packages and power mirrors, door locks, and windows are built into the base price, as is air conditioning and a 4-speaker AM/FM/CD audio system.
-The Crew Cab is better equipped in its standard spec, but the base MSRP is several thousand dollars higher.
-Standard safety equipment in both cabs is more comprehensive, with ABS braking, tire pressure monitoring system and both front seat side-impact airbags and curtain airbags for front and rear outboard passengers.
+Opt for the Premium, Sport or RMZ-4 packages and power mirrors, door locks, and windows, air conditioning and a 4-speaker AM/FM/CD audio system are all standard.
+The Crew Cab is better equipped, but its base MSRP is several thousand dollars higher.
+Standard safety equipment in both version is comprehensive, with ABS braking, tire-pressure monitoring system and both front-seat side-impact airbags and curtain airbags for front and rear outboard passengers.

 Most options are tied to the trim levels: Premium, Sport and RMZ-4.
 Opt for the RMZ-4 with Sport upgrades and you'll enjoy the benefits of Vehicle Dynamic Control, Hill Descent Control and Hill Hold Control.
-Inside, the Sport package on the RMZ-4 adds 380 watts of Rockford-Fosgate audio, eight high-performance speakers plus subwoofer, an auxiliary input jack and Bluetooth capacity.
-And while there's little or no aftermarket support specific to the Equator, there is a plentiful number of aftermarket options for the Frontier.
+Inside, the Sport package on the RMZ-4 adds a 380-watt 8-speaker high-performance Rockford Fosgate audio with subwoofer, an auxiliary input jack and Bluetooth capacity.
+And, while there's little or no aftermarket support specific to the Equator, there is a plentiful number of aftermarket options for the Frontier and many, if not most, of those items should fit.

 By chucky on Monday, February 02, 2015